-Sales promotions can be tailored to specific customer’s wants.
+Sales promotions can be tailored to specific customers’ wants.
 Foursquare allows companies to advertise different deals at different times of the day (lunch vs. happy hour deal) and help consumers find the right place with the right deal in immediate proximity.
 Traditionally, vouchers and coupons have been boring, but necessary measures.
-Foursquare, however, brings an element of fun, by turning acquisition of voucher into a game: “check-in in 3 different stores, get a free cup of coffee”.
+Foursquare, however, brings an element of fun, by turning the acquisition of vouchers into a game: “check-in in 3 different stores, get a free cup of coffee”.

 Overall mobile social media has the potential of overtaking traditional marketing as the main form of communication between a business and a consumer.
 Today, it is particularly important if a business wants to target Generation Z or Net Generation (customers born between 1990-2000) as these audiences are not engaging with traditional forms of media such as TV and newspapers the way their parents did.

-Are we all witnesses of the fall of traditional media and the rise of a new, mobile, social era?
+Are we all witnesses to the fall of traditional media and the rise of a new, mobile, social era?

 Content Creator: Maria kalagova ( Snob Monkey Staff member)